 Yichen Huang

-I enjoying talking to people with different backgrounds and distinct insights.
-If you are interested in potential collaboration or want to talk about anything, feel free to email me at yichenhuang@g.harvard.edu.
+I enjoy talking to people with different backgrounds and distinct insights.
+If you are interested in a potential collaboration or would like to talk about anything, feel free to email me at [{firstname}{lastname}]@g.harvard.edu.

 Research